iamdtang/itp/public/posts/practice-midterm.md

 };

 store.getProducts().then(function(products) {
-  // products is the array
+  // products should be an array
 });
 ```